What It Tastes Like

 Strength

-Want more intensity?
-Ask for an extra shot — cafés will usually keep the same balanced style.
+For more intensity, ask for an extra shot — cafés will usually keep the same balanced style.

 Sweetness

 Not sweet by default.
-Sugar can be added, but many people enjoy cortados plain to taste the espresso clearly.
+Sugar can be added, but many people prefer it plain to taste the espresso clearly.

 See sweetness guide.